Court-Martial Consequences DEFENDING MILITARY MEMBERS WORLDWIDE Contact Us!

 What is good conduct credit?

 A court-martial sentence imposing confinement can be devastating.
 The accused and family will often have many questions.
 Service members can obtain a reduction in their amount of time served for good conduct and work credit.
-Depending on the length of the sentence, a service member could possibly reduce his or her sentence by half.
+Depending on the sentence length, a service member could reduce his or her sentence by half.

 What are clemency and parole?

-Under Rule for Courts-Martial 1105, the Convening Authority has the authority to remit or suspend any part of a sentence.
-The Secretary of the service and Clemency and Parole Board also have that authority.
+Under Rule for Courts-Martial 1105, the Convening Authority can remit or suspend any part of a sentence.
+The Secretary of the Service and Clemency and Parole Board also have that authority.

 Why Hire Daniel Conway & Associates?